 When it comes to choosing a bank account more options have become available to the public.
 Large banks still rule the scene but many people have moved on to using credit unions and online banks for their banking needs.
 According to a survey by the Federal Deposit Insurance Corporation (FDIC) many people have also decided to go “unbanked”.

 While your accounts will not be reflected on your FICO score, many lenders will ask if you have a checking or savings account.
-Having open and positive accounts reflect favorably on your finance skills.
+Having open and positive accounts is importance because it reflects favorably on your finance skills.
 A positive checking account shows you know how to manage your money properly.
 A positive savings account might show a lender that you are saving for your future.
 If you or your child plans to file the Free Application for Federal Student Aid (FAFSA) then be prepared to answer questions about your banking habits as well.

 Savings accounts are also beneficial as they can better help you save money.
 You might be less inclined to use payday loans, borrow money from friends, or overspend when you set money aside in your own account.
 You’re more likely to hold yourself accountable for your spending.